MironovaSveta/polls-all/readme.txt

 * Question "results" page -- displays results for a particular question
 * Vote action -- handles voting for a particular choice in a particular question

+each view is responsible for returning HttpResponse object or raising an exception such as Http404

 27. write more views
+    in polls/views.py

+28. add these new views into the polls.urls module in polls/urls.py

+29. write views that actually do something